VCU Health System (VCUHS)

 General Residency Overview

 The pharmacy residency programs at the VCU Health System began in 1970 as a two-year program associated with the Master of Science degree from Virginia Commonwealth University.
 In 1972 the hospital pharmacy program was accredited by the American Society of Hospital Pharmacists and graduated its first resident.
 The residency became a one-year general program in 1977.
 In 1983 the clinical pharmacy residency was introduced, and these programs were merged into the pharmacy practice program 1992, following the evolution of PGY1 residencies.
-VCU Health System now offers a PGY1 Pharmacy Practice residency, a PGY1 Ambulatory Pharmacy Practice residency, and several PGY2 residencies.
+VCU Health System now offers a PGY1 Pharmacy Practice residency, and several PGY2 residencies.
 Since 1972, the VCU Health System programs have graduated over 300 residents.

 The primary goal of each residency program is to provide practical training and experience, while offering the resident the opportunity and stimulus to develop, to the highest degree attainable, his or her professional expertise in the provision of pharmaceutical care.
 The VCU Health System residency programs are accredited and participate in the respective ASHP/NMS PGY1 and PGY2 Matching Programs, as well as PhORCAS, with the exception of the Pharmacy Administration program which was introduced two years ago.